josherrickson/stata2/stata_markdown/05-regression.md

 With low gear_ratio, there is a negative relationship between headroom and mileage - adding headroom to a low gear ratio car is predicted to decrease mileage, on average.
 However, the effect decreases as gear ratio increases, and at high levels of gear ratio, there is no longer any relationship.
-You can detect this by looking at the means (the points) and the confidence bands; here there is no relationship at all, but there is some suggestion that the relationship we describe may be occuring.
+You can detect this by looking at the means (the points) and the confidence bands; here there is no relationship at all, but there is some suggestion that the relationship we describe may be occurring.

 ^#^^#^^#^ Assumptions: